-- 2.4 The latest data from the Business Register and Employment Survey (BRES) 2017 identifies approximately 95,000 people working (i.e. employees and VAT registered sole traders) in Exeter.
-Unsurprisingly, this identifies Exeter to have a large economy which accounts for roughly one-quarter of the jobs within Devon. - 2.5 Table 2.1 shows the economic structure of the Exeter economy, with the biggest sectors based on the number of jobs being in 'Health' (16.8%), 'Education' (10.5%), 'Retail' (9.5%) and 'Business administration & support services' (9.5%).
+- 2.5 Data from the Business Register and Employment Survey (BRES) 2017 identifies there to have been approximately 95,000 people working (i.e. employees and VAT registered sole traders) in Exeter.
+Unsurprisingly, this identifies Exeter to have a large economy that accounts for roughly one-quarter of the jobs within Devon. - 2.6 Table 2.1 shows the economic structure of the Exeter economy, with the biggest sectors based on the number of jobs being in 'Health' (16.8%), 'Education' (10.5%), 'Retail' (9.5%) and 'Business administration & support services' (9.5%).
 Such sectors are defined as being in the tertiary sector, which tends to benefit from consumer and local business spending.
-The wider Devon area also has a large number of jobs within these sectors ('Health' 12%, 'Retail' 11.1%), along with others such as 'Accommodation & food services' (10.9%), where tourism tends to be a large (albeit unofficially defined) sector.
+The wider Devon area also has many jobs within these sectors ('Health' 12%, 'Retail' 11.1%), along with others such as 'Accommodation & food services' (10.9%) that support the day and night visitor economy.